Apr 24, 2024

 What is tourist tax?

 Tourist tax is a small fee that travellers pay when they stay overnight in a country that isn’t their home.
-However, this isn’t just any fee — it’s put to good use.
-The money collected is usually spent on maintaining and improving the local area, which can include anything from sprucing up parks, keeping streets clean and making sure that local tourist attractions are kept in top-notch condition.
+But, this isn’t just any fee — it’s put to good use.
+The money collected is usually spent on maintaining and improving the local area, which can include anything from sprucing up parks, keeping streets clean, or making sure that local tourist attractions are kept in top-notch condition.

 Michael Corrigan, CEO at Trtl Travel, explains: “Different places have different tax rules.
 It could be a small percentage of your hotel bill or a fixed amount per night — but it’s always best to double-check before you book how much you’ll be paying.”